Custom Made Rings: What’s Possible?

 With Taylor & Hart, the possibilities for custom engagement ring design are only as wide as your imagination.

 Shoppers are no longer being constrained by the limiting options showcased on local jewelers’ shelves.
-People can be an inherent part of creating an entirely personalized piece of jewelry.
+People can be an inherent part of creating an entirely personalised piece of jewelry.

-Thanks to the innovation of softwares like 3D CAD designs and printing, it is now possible for anyone to create unique, one-of-a-kind jewelry pieces that reflect their style and personality, while solidifying their creative freedom.
+Thanks to the innovation of softwares like 3D CAD designs and printing, it is now possible for anyone to design their own engagement ring.
+We create unique, one-of-a-kind jewelry pieces that reflect their style and personality, while solidifying their creative freedom.

-These days, everyone wants a customized engagement or wedding ring because anything less feels impersonal.
+These days, everyone wants a customised engagement or wedding ring because anything less feels impersonal.
 You’ve got a boundless imagination.
 It’s time you found the custom-design to match it.

 At Taylor & Hart, our rings are crafted in platinum, 18kt gold or a combination of both metals.
 Platinum engagement rings are the preferred choice for admirers of white metals because of their long term durability, heft and low maintenance.
 Platinum’s cool sheen is the perfect canvas for the icy brilliance of diamonds or the mesmerising vivacity of colored gemstones.
-An alternative white metal to platinum is 18kt white gold engagement rings which is a superior choice for everyday wear but will need to be rhodium-plated every year (depending on wear and tear) to maintain its white and bright appearance.
+An alternative white metal to platinum is an 18kt white gold engagement ring which is a superior choice for everyday wear but will need to be rhodium-plated every year (depending on wear and tear) to maintain its white and bright appearance.
 For those wanting a bit of color, 18kt gold comes in yellow and rose (pink) hues.
 The soft, blush color of an 18kt rose gold engagement ring complements every skin tone while the rich buttery shade of an 18kt yellow gold engagement ring is a classic choice for lovers of tradition.